Theohhhu/theohhhu.github.io/index.md

 ## About Me

-I am currently a Research Fellow at STEM, University of South Australia.
+I am currently a Research Fellow at Adelaide Univeristy.
 Prior to this, I was a PhD student under the guidance of Prof. Xiaojun Chang at the University of Technology Sydney.

 ## Research Interests

-My main focus is on making groups of AI systems, or Multi-agent Systems, work more efficiently and effectively.
-I've put a lot of work into creating "MARLlib," a toolkit that helps researchers like me find new ways for these systems to cooperate.
-It's free for anyone to use and has become quite popular among people working in my field.
-My goal is to make AI research easier for everyone and to push the boundaries of what our technology can do.
+My research sits at the intersection of artificial intelligence, cooperative decision-making, and large language models (LLMs).
+I focus on building intelligent systems that can work together in dynamic, real-world settings—from satellite clusters to human-AI teams.
+I led the development of **MARLlib**, a widely adopted open-source library that helps researchers prototype and benchmark multi-agent reinforcement learning (MARL) algorithms.
+More recently, I’ve extended my work to GenAI, creating **ProAgent**, a framework that uses LLMs to enable proactive and interpretable cooperation between agents and humans.
+Whether through scalable algorithms or applied systems, my goal is to make AI more adaptable, accessible, and aligned with real-world needs.

 ## News